DrmnSamoLiu/Pwn2Own-Ireland-2024_Aeotec/README.md

 # Firmware

 - OTA update happens through TLS, so can't just easily find out download URL by capturing packets.
-- Uboot, Linux kernel, op-tee and initrd are not encrypted in the eMMC.
+- U-boot, Linux kernel, op-tee and initrd are not encrypted in the eMMC.
 - User data and rootfs LVM volumes are encrypted with LUKS:
 ```
   ACTIVE            '/dev/vg_emmc/lv_data' [256.00 MiB] inherit